 - Pneumatic retinopexy – A small amount of gas is inserted into the vitreous part of your eye in order to push the detached section of the retina back into place.

 If you have further questions about retinal detachment, or if you are experiencing floaters and flashes, please contact Brooks Eye Associates or call (972) 403-1110 today to schedule an appointment.
-We serve patients throughout Plano, Frisco, and Dallas, Texas.
+We serve patients in North Texas, including Plano, Frisco, and Dallas.